murmuur-git/venture/README.md

 # Venture

-Venture tools is a command line app start new projects or "Ventures".
+Venture is a command line app start new projects or "Ventures".
 Even creating a remote github repository if specified.

 ## Installation
 **Method 1: pip install (NOT FUNCTIONAL)**